 There are five steps involved in customizing the TrustFLEX device:

-- Test the Use Case(s) on an embedded platform using the MPLAB® projects provided in the suite.
+4. Test the Use Case(s) on an embedded platform using the MPLAB® X IDE projects provided in the suite.

 2. Open Jupyter Notebook

-Jupyter Notebook is an application packaged along with other packages in the Anaconda Distribution.
 Jupyter Notebook is an open-source web application that allows you to create documents that contain code and narrative text that can be executed in place.
-It provides Graphical User Interface (GUI) elements, the ability to add images, and provides an interactive look that is absent in normal code files.
+It provides Graphical User Interface (GUI) elements, the ability to add images, and gives the interactive look that is absent in normal code files.

 3. TrustFLEX Resource Generator: